rgenge/webserv/README.md

 ## Specs
 Poll and Sockets: It uses the poll system call for I/O multiplexing, and BSD sockets for network communications.
 This allows the server to handle multiple connections simultaneously.
+- Designed to never break!
+It passed stress tests with 100% availability.
-- It handles : GET POST and DELETE methods.
+- Handles : GET POST and DELETE methods.
+- Errors managed by the server: 400, 403, 404, 405, 411, 413, 505
 - Basic CGI functionality for multiple CGI.
 - Cookies Sessions using ? in address.
 - Directory listing.
 - Http redirection.
 - Upload redirection.
 - Body size limit.

 ## Config file